Paragliding in Pokhara, Nepal: Tips, Cost & My Personal Experience

 Takeoff

-Is it possible to take photos during the flight?
+Can you take photos during the flight?

-Is It Safe to Paraglide in Nepal?
+Is it safe to paraglide in Nepal?

 Photo via jeeheon / Wikimedia Commons